surajp/genconfigcsvfdc/README.md

 ## Login to the desired org using Force.com CLI before running the script

-## Copy the script to the directory where you want to generate the files
+## You can pass a comma-separated list of SObjects you want to generate the workbook for, as an argument to the script.
+The default behavior is to include all SObjects with at least one permissionable field

 ## The generated file gets saved in your "Documents" folder